• Skip to primary navigation

 ribbons of homemade noodles drying on the counter with flour

-Normally the beautifully rich noodles are simply tossed in good butter, a little olive oil, freshly cracked pepper and fresh herbs.
+Normally these rich egg noodles are simply tossed in good butter, a little olive oil, freshly cracked pepper and fresh herbs.
 During the spring, excellent with lightly cooked fresh asparagus or peas.
-In France it's often served with slow-cooked stews such as Lapin Chasseur, a right old French grandmother's rabbit dish.
+In France it's often served with slow-cooked stews such as Lapin Chasseur, a traditional French grandmother's rabbit dish.

 bowl of flat egg noodles served with grated cheese and parsley